 (Photo via Shutterstock)

 As the old saying goes, beavers are busy creatures, using their top-notch engineering skills to build both lodges, where they live, and dams to create new aquatic environments.
-So good are they at building that only one species in the entire animal kingdom — us humans — are better at manipulating their environment, according to National Geographic.
+So good are they at building that only one species in the entire animal kingdom — us humans — is better at manipulating its environment, according to National Geographic.

 Beavers are at home both on land and in water, but they were built for water — baby beavers begin swimming in their lodges within a half-hour of being born, the Smithsonian's National Zoo & Conservation Biology Institute reports.

-In honor of International Beaver Day on April 7, here are five facts to help you appreciate these industrious animals.
+Here are five more facts to help you appreciate these industrious animals.

 They were once almost extinct